Cosmicnomicon/miniature-goggles/README.md

 ## **Logging**

 Logging is... difficult.
 The idea is that github should handle version control for me, but I will make an effort to jot down general ideas I have into a separate file as well as another file for keeping track of ideas I have thrown out or added along with why for each.
+The point of logging is to not only remember what I was thinking throughout the process for future use (because I will forget in several months time) but also for memorization.
+Do it right.
+I should also outline a process for testing ideas and criteria for determining whether or not they are useful before removing them from the ideas.md file.
+I currently do not have an outlined process for this and have been going off of feeling for the longest time.
+I should address that for the sake of making sure anyone else can also follow my reasoning and use it themselves if they determine that my process is better than their own.
+I could also receive feedback from others through making it tangible and reproducible like this.